 Convenio (CLA) Insurance Spain

-↓ Jump to Frequently Asked QuestionsSpanish convenios colectivos — the sectoral collective bargaining agreements covering virtually every industry in Spain — impose specific employee-insurance obligations on the employer.
-Generali Convenio is the integrated product that discharges all of them on a single schedule, with documented compliance certification ready for any Inspección de Trabajo audit.
+↓ Jump to Frequently Asked QuestionsSpanish convenios colectivos impose specific employee-insurance obligations on the employer.
+These are the sectoral collective bargaining agreements covering virtually every industry in Spain.
+Generali Convenio is the integrated product that discharges all of them on a single schedule.
+It comes with documented compliance certification, ready for any Inspección de Trabajo audit.

 Spanish Insurance Law: Convenio Colectivo Compliance.
 Key Facts, Limits & Exclusions

-A Convenio Colectivo de Aplicación (CLA) compliance accident policy is a specific form of group accident cover whose limits, exclusions and beneficiaries are set to match the employer's applicable Convenio Colectivo.
-Spanish labour law under Estatuto de los Trabajadores Article 82 gives sectoral CCs the force of law for all workers in scope, including the insurance obligations they impose on employers.
+A Convenio Colectivo de Aplicación (CLA) accident policy is a type of group accident cover.
+Its limits, exclusions and who gets paid are set to match the employer's own Convenio Colectivo.
+Spanish labour law under Estatuto de los Trabajadores Article 82 gives sectoral CCs the force of law for all workers they cover.
+That includes the insurance duties they place on employers.

 Identifying the right Convenio